 For more on this, see Probate Shortcuts in Washington.

-If there is no will, or the person named in the will isn’t available or willing to serve, the probate court will appoint an “administrator.”
+If there is no will, or the person named in the will isn't available or willing to serve, the probate court will appoint an "administrator."
 The surviving spouse or registered domestic partner, if any, has first priority to be appointed as administrator.
 This person does the same job as an executor.
 Both administrators and executors can also be more generally called the estate's "personal representative."

 The personal representative is entitled to collect a fee for the work performed for the estate.
 If the will includes directions for how to calculate the fee, they must be followed.
 If the will doesn't mention fees—and most don't—the amount is based on the amount of work done and must be approved by the court.
 Many personal representatives who inherit money from the estate choose not to take a fee, in part because the fee is taxable income.

-In certain circumstances, the personal representative can request permission from the probate court to use a simplified probate process.
+In many cases, the personal representative (executor or administrator) can request permission from the probate court to use a simplified probate process.
 This lets the personal representative administer and close the estate without any court supervision.
-The personal representative can sell, lease, borrow against, or distribute estate property without the court’s approval, and without giving notice to beneficiaries, heirs, or creditors.
+The personal representative can sell, lease, borrow against, or distribute estate property without the court's approval, and without giving notice to beneficiaries, heirs, or creditors.

-The court may grant a request for “nonintervention” if the estate is solvent (has more assets than debts) and:
+The court may grant a request for "nonintervention administration" if the estate is solvent (has more assets than debts) and: